The Changeling (album): Lyrical content

 "Street Creature" was written during Toyah's journey from London to Birmingham.
 The singer explained that it is "a song about being on a street and being real. (...)
 I'm going back to my roots and nothing is gonna stop me from achieving my goals, doing what I believe in".
 "The Druids" tells about the ancient druids.
 "What they used to do was strip off naked, they would paint themselves completely blue, (...) and they would have belts around their waists with the severed heads of their enemies on.
 And they would charge the Romans. (...)
 They were known as the shock troops.
 They deliberately shocked their enemy and terrified their enemy," Toyah explained.

 "Angel & Me" was influenced by seeing Jacob Epstein's sculpture The Archangel Lucifer in the Birmingham Museum and Art Gallery.
 Referring to the line "Why do you always cry when you come to see me?
 I always die to see you smile", Toyah revealed that the person she is talking to is her mother: "I was in hospital and my mum visited me, she'd always start crying.
 I am now [close to my mother], I didn't use to be.
 I always loved her very much, but she had a weird way of loving me back.
 I can never remember kissing and cuddling mummy and daddy when I was small.
 But I love them both, my father is one of my heroes".

 Toyah has described "The Packt" as "a very dark song and it came from a very dark place. (...)
 It's often said within the deep, old, medieval scriptures of Wicca and witchcraft that when the end of the world comes you will see twin suns.
 So, I wanted to write something about this woman meeting the Devil and I wanted her to be a match for the Devil, (...) about using man's most sinister creation to fight the Devil back and that is kind of using the atom bomb to destroy the Devil. (...)
 It's about the power of femininity, it's about the Devil destroying femininity, but also I think it's quite a winning song, even though in the middle eight the nuclear bomb goes off and skin melts from our bones. (...)
 We are not skin and bones, we are much more.
 And we go beyond the physical, we go beyond the body, and I believe we are eternal.
 And I think the Devil is fixated with the flesh.
 So, we can conquer the Devil eventually".

+Though unattributed in the credits of any release, "The Packt's" chorus lyrics: